What to do in Gozo: activities and must-see places

 - Take the ferry from Ċirkewwa: located at the northern tip of the island, right across from Gozo, the crossing only takes about 25 minutes.
 Departures are very frequent, even in the low season.
 Plus, if you’ve rented a car, you can bring it on board without any issues.
 That’s what I did personally, and I think it’s the easiest way to reach Gozo from Malta!

 - Take the fast ferry from Valletta: if you’re staying near the Maltese capital and don’t have a rental car, this will definitely be more convenient.
-Departures are quite frequent (about every 30 minutes), though the ride takes a bit longer—around 45 minutes.
+Services run throughout the day, and the crossing takes around 45 minutes.

 These are the two most common ways to get to Gozo.
 If you’d like more details, we’ve written a full article on the topic!